TheMicronauts/TORAIZ-AS-1-Help/README.md

-It contains two one-bar MIDI Parts (patterns), ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*); it includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:

-I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
-Playing it resets the performance parameters, the synth configuration, and restores the base sound for the song—without needing a SysEx dump.
+It contains two one-bar MIDI Parts (patterns):

-Thanks to the Acoustic Feedback function in Cubendo’s List Editor, I also use it to remotely program the patch, without having to navigate through the synth’s menus and submenus.
+without having to navigate through the synth’s menus and submenus.

 To avoid accidentally losing an important setting, the MIDI messages that directly control the patch are initially muted; they must therefore be unmuted in order to modify the synth’s settings.